Home » Oracle » Oracle Shutdown steps decoded

 select sum(used_ublk) from v$transaction;

-Shutdown Transactional: Session which are doing transaction are allowed to complete.
-Basically it allows to shutdown of database without interruption to the clients.
-No new transaction are allowed after the command is started
+Sessions that are doing transactions are allowed to be completed.
+It allows to shutdown of the database without interruption to the clients.
+No new transactions are allowed after the command is started

-There are the following steps of shutting down the database.
+There are the following steps for shutting down the database.

-When we close the database, oracle writes all the data and recovery data in the SGA to the datafiles and redo log files.
-Next oracle close all online datafiles and redo log files.
+• When we close the database, oracle writes all the data and recovery data in the SGA to the data files and redo log files.
+Next oracle closes all online datafiles and redo log files.

-After the database has been closed, Oracle unmount the database to dissociate it from its instance.
-At this point, instance remains in the memory of the computer.
+• After the database has been closed, Oracle unmounts the database to dissociate it from its instance.
+At this point, the instance remains in the memory of the computer.

-The final step in the shut down the database is the shutting down an instance, The SGA is removed from the memory and the background processes are terminated.
+• The final step in shutting down the database is shutting down an instance, The SGA is removed from the memory and the background processes are terminated.

 Shutdown in Real application clusters (RAC)

-We can use srvctl to shutdown instances in RAC.
-Infact this is preferred way to do it
+We can use srvctl to shut down instances in RAC.
+This is the preferred way to do it

-We can shutdown all the instances in a RAC with a single command with any mode required
+We can shut all the instances in an RAC with a single command with any mode required

 srvctl stop database -d dbname -o immediate